tripathyananya43/PyPal/README.md

     while(a<=n):
         animalx()
         a+=1
     print("Thats all!
-I have provided you with ", n," animals")
+I have provided you with ", n," animals") return("What's next!!!")

 def colorx():
     c=[